vzvezda/asyncdrop/article/async-dest.md

 However I think it still worth some further research just to verify if any of these concerns would actually create some pain.

 Why do we need the async destruction in a first place?
 I think that this is to connect the sync nature of future destruction to async nature of OS async cancellation API.
 If async cancellation is rare and short operation it can be that most of the time app did not notice it has `nested_loop()`s.
-And in optimistic case if we have some kind of AsyncDrop landed to rust-lang this `nested_loop()` hack can be dropped without much efforts.
+And in optimistic scenario if we have some kind of AsyncDrop landed to rust-lang this `nested_loop()` hack can be dropped without much efforts.

+## Implementation

-I have implemented a demo of runtime with `nested_loop()` that can be found in this repository: https://github.com/vzvezda/asyncdrop/
+I have implemented a proof of concept toy runtime and demo app with `nested_loop()` that can be found in this repository: https://github.com/vzvezda/asyncdrop/.

 ## Links